Self -Study FAQs

 Our Tutor-Guided course enrolments are for 12 or 18 months.
 These are in-depth, complex courses which require dedicated study.
 Students must also take into account the administration time for the processing and marking of assignments.
 Our maximum turnaround for this process is 4 weeks.

-For Basic Proofreading and Creative Copywriting, average completion time is around 6-8 months.
+For Essential Proofreading and Creative Copywriting, average completion time is around 6-8 months.

 For Essential Copy-Editing, average completion time is around 12 months.